andewx/bluejs/README.md

 `<li bluejs="unique-tag" bluejs-trigger="click" bluejs-binding="myHandler"> Item1 </li>`

 This let's us easily address registered handlers for dynamically loaded content and let's us seperate presentation concerns and backend state.
-Additionally we make the active tag and context available to the handlers in the global state for adding context.
+Keep in mind that this is a simple tool Library rather than a full framework, additional features may be added but none are planned..

 # Handlers